Whitehall, Montana

 Whitehall is a town in Jefferson County, Montana, United States.
 The population was 1,006 at the 2020 census.
 It is part of the Helena Micropolitan Statistical Area.

-The town is nestled in the Jefferson Valley, which is shadowed by the Tobacco Root and Highland Mountain ranges and sits in the heart of the Deerlodge National Forest.
-It is also within 23–60 miles of three major airports, four colleges, five ski resorts, seven major rivers, mountain lakes for fishing and backpacking, four lakes for boating, and three hot springs.
-There are numerous snowmobiling trails for winter riding and summer trail rides.
-The mountain ranges surrounding the valley, provide excellent opportunity for hunting big game.

-Whitehall's local attractions include Lewis and Clark Caverns State Park, Jefferson River, Ringing Rocks, and the Jefferson Valley Museum.

 History

 Whitehall began as a rail depot created by the Northern Pacific and Montana Railroad on September 25, 1889.
 The name for the depot came from E.G. Brooke, who was inspired by a similar town in which he stayed in Illinois while making his way westward.
 On September 3, 1890, the Jefferson County Commissioners accepted and filed the Townsite of Whitehall.